choraria/gas-url-shortener/README.md

 5. Save the script - **DO NOT** deploy as webapp or run any function at this stage.
 Simply save the script and it might prompt you for a file name, if that has not already been setup
 6. Navigate to the `Setup.gs` script file within apps script and run the `setup` function.
 Here, it would ask you to authorise the script - **do it**!
 This would do 3 things:
    - create a new sheet that would store/contain your slug and long URL tuple, along with the date on which it was created
-   - create another sheet with a list of banned keywords that you could define/store, as required
+   - create another sheet that would store a list of banned keywords that you could define, as required
-   - delete the default *Sheet1*
+   - delete the default 'Sheet1'

-7.
+## The Github stage

-## Dependencies
+# Dependencies

 # Usage